Houston Wrongful Termination Attorney

 Wrongfully Dismissed from Your Job?
 Call (713) 352-3433.

-When you choose Shellist Lazarz Slobin LLP to represent you, we can:
+When you choose Shellist Lazarz Slobin to represent you, we can:

 - Obtain and file important documentation and paperwork needed for your case.